 - Apple reportedly starts a virtual reality team (CBS News)

-The development edition of the HoloLens was released to American audiences in March 2016 and was opened up to Australia, Ireland, France, Germany, New Zealand, and the United Kingdom in November.
+The development edition of the HoloLens head-mounted display was released to developers in the US in March 2016 and has since been opened up to a long list of countries, which can be seen on Microsoft's Buy HoloLens website.
 There is currently no scheduled release date for a consumer edition of HoloLens.

 Microsoft has opened development of HoloLens software to anyone who can program Windows applications, which has lead to an influx of HoloLens apps.
 The number is still limited, and many published apps are more akin to proofs of concept than anything else.